-If you hadn’t heard, Fight the New Drug launched our very own podcast this year called “Consider Before Consuming.”
+If you hadn’t heard, Fight the New Drug launched our very own podcast called “Consider Before Consuming.”

 In each episode of “Consider Before Consuming,” we discuss the science and research behind the negative effects of pornography so we can better understand the issue and help connect people with the facts they need to make an informed decision on porn.

 Our host, Garrett Jonsson, interviews an expert, public figure, survivor, or fellow Fighter about their thoughts or personal experience surrounding this topic in each unique episode.
 If you listen, you might laugh, you might cry, but you’ll definitely think about how porn influences the world around you.

 Thousands of people have enjoyed the many Consider Before Consuming episodes that are available right now.
 To get you started, here are the top 5 episode picks.
 But let’s be honest, you really can’t go wrong listening to any CBC episode.

 Terry Crews: Actor, Former-NFL Player, Ex-Porn Addict, & Activist

 Terry Crews is perhaps best known for his hilarious bicep-bulging Old Spice videos, but since achieving viral YouTube fame, Terry has gone on to become a force to be reckoned with in Hollywood.
 He has starred in hit TV series such as Everybody Hates Chris and Brooklyn Nine-Nine, and is featured in popular movies including White Chicks, The Longest Yard, Bridesmaids, The Expendables.
 Now the host of America’s Got Talent, Terry has also been outspoken about the harms of porn since 2015 when he repped a “Porn Kills Love” tee on Instagram.